dive-into-machine-learning/dive-into-machine-learning/README.md

 - [The High Cost of Maintaining Machine Learning Systems](http://www.kdnuggets.com/2015/01/high-cost-machine-learning-technical-debt.html)

 ### An anecdote from a Popular Music Streaming Service

+If you're using machine learning for unscientific reasons, like benefiting users ... as always you've got to keep your users in mind.

 I have a friend who worked at `<Redacted>` Music Streaming Service.
 This company used machine learning in their recommendation and radio services.
 He complained about the way the company scored the radio feature's performance.
-There was disagreement and fuzzy specification about what should be scored.
-Their main metric was "no song skips."
+There was disagreement about what should be scored.
+They used a metric, "no song skips."
 But why?
 Sure that indicates the recommendation wasn't *awful*, what if you want to measure engagement?
 Other metrics could measure positive engagement: "favorites," shares, listening time, or whether the listener returns to the radio station later.
 Measuring "no skips" might work for the passive listener, but the engaged listener is different.
 Perhaps the engaged listener will skip 5 songs, but find 20 songs they love and come back to the service later.

 **My takeaway:** if you use machine learning to benefit your users, you must understand your users.
 You must understand *which kind* of user you're trying to benefit.
-Without the right measurement, you can't optimize your performance.
+Without the right measurement, you can't optimize your users' experiences.

 ### Machine Learning in InfoSec and AppSec